-5.94 Lakh Metric Tonnes of Milk (16.27 Lakh Litre per Day) was procured through Dairy Co-operatives during the year 2016-17, whereas 7.12 lakh Metric Tonnes of Milk (19.5 lakh litres per day) is the corresponding figure for the year 2020-21.
+5.94 Lakh Metric Tons of milk (16.27 lakh litre per day) was procured through Dairy Co-operatives during the year 2016-17, whereas 6.79 Lakh Metric Tons of milk (18.61 lakh litre per day) is the corresponding figure for the year 2019-20.
 At the same time the milk procurement through Dairy Co-operatives of the state have marked a record figure during the year 2021-22.
-For the first time ever in the history of the state, the per day milk procurement through Dairy Co-operatives crossed 21 lakh litre per day during the Financial Year 2021-22 (Highest Recorded Procurement on December 2021 and it was 21.84 LLPD).
+For the first time ever in the history of the state, the per day milk procurement through Dairy Co-operatives crossed 20 lakh litre per day during the month of Oct, 2020.
+During the month of Dec, 2020, the per day procurement reached an all-time high figure of 21.33 lakh litre per day.
+During the year 2021-22, the average milk procurement of milk through Dairy Co-operatives is around 19.32 lakh litre per day.
 This hike is a positive indicator as far as the Animal Husbandry and Dairy Development activities of the state is concerned and is a narration of the various development activities undertaken by the Government to nurture the Sector.